SouthFACT/landsatfact-sql/functions.md

 Back to [Table of contents](README.md)
 <br><br>
 ### function [delete_user_aoi_by_nid](functions/delete_user_aoi_by_nid.sql)
 Function to delete a record from the subscription/custom request table.
-User has indicated they no longer want subscription or cancel's custom request - modified_date.
+User has indicated they no longer want subscription or cancel's custom request.
 ```sql
 delete_user_aoi_by_nid(nid text) RETURNS void
 ```